 - Lower-level finishing.
 Moisture, egress, insulation, ventilation, ceiling height, and mechanical zones decide what the space can legally and practically become.

 - Old materials.
-A 1970s house may involve lead paint, asbestos-containing materials, old flooring adhesives, or aluminum branch-circuit wiring in some homes.
+A 1970s house may involve lead paint, asbestos-containing materials, old flooring adhesives, or aluminum branch-circuit wiring.

 Good Fixes for a 1970s Split-Level